block-wallet/block-extension-dev-docs/provider/README.md

 ### Accounts

-Whenever there is an update on the accounts that the provider should communicate to your app, the event `accountsChanged` triggers.
+Whenever there is an update on the accounts that the provider should communicate to your app, the event `accountsChanged` is emitted.

 ```typescript
 ethereum.on('accountsChanged', handler: (accounts: string[]) => void);